jossdoe/xpress/README.md

 ## Backlog

-- Toasts
-- Hover-styles and animations
 - Adding dark mode
 - Edit mode for all lists (e.g. ability to edit & delete single links)
-- Transforming png-files to SVG
-- Support for longer list names (means: editing the forms, so it still shows the full name)
 - Persisting view state in local storage or session (e.g. visibility of lists)